NateEag/diff-check/readme.txt

 Therefore, this little project has come to be.

-The goal: run PHP CS on the files being comitted, but only complain if errors are detected on lines the current commit adds.
+The goal: run PHP CS on the files being committed, but only complain about errors the current commit adds.